Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: New depth for object data

 \subsection{Auxiliary depth-like quantity}

-\revision{ Our proposed depth $D_{O3}$ is based on the 3-dimensional Oja depth, see Appendix B for details, and a natural question is whether also the $p$-dimensional Oja depth can be used for similar purposes with $p \neq 3$.
+\revision{ Our proposed depth $D_{O3}$ is based on the 3-dimensional Oja depth; see Appendix A for details, and a natural question is whether also the $p$-dimensional Oja depth can be used for similar purposes with $p \neq 3$.
 In this section we briefly investigate the version with $p = 2$.
 Letting $B_2(x_0, x_1, x_2)$ denote the $2 \times 2$ top left sub-matrix of $B_3(x_0, x_1, x_2, x_3)$, we define

-which, as shown in Appendix B, is a metric generalization of the classical 2-dimensional Oja depth.
-As with $D_{O3}$, also $D_{O2}$ is well-defined as soon as the first moment exists, i.e., $\mathrm{E} \{ d(X, a) \} < \infty$ for some $a \in \mathcal{X}$ (proof omitted).
-However, the next result, which follows directly from Theorem C.1(i) in Appendix C shows that $D_{O2}(x)$ does not actually measure the centrality of $x$ w.r.t. $P$ and is thus not a proper depth measure.
+which, as shown in Appendix A, is a metric generalization of the classical 2-dimensional Oja depth.
+As with $D_{O3}$, also $D_{O2}$ is well-defined as soon as the first moment exists, i.e., $\mathbb E \{ d(X, a) \} < \infty$ for some $a \in \mathcal{X}$ (proof omitted).
+However, the next result, which follows directly from Theorem B.1(i) in Appendix B shows that $D_{O2}(x)$ does not actually measure the centrality of $x$ w.r.t. $P$ and is thus not a proper depth measure.

 \begin{theorem} $D_{O2}(x)$ takes values in $[0, 1]$.
 Moreover, $D_{O2}(x) = 1$ if and only if

 where $X_1, X_2 \sim P$ are i.i.d. \end{theorem}